Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Fiji is the most touristy of the three islands, which means it gets very busy!
 If you can, try and avoid the Australia and New Zealand school holidays when planning your trip to Fiji.

-Denarau is located here and is where you’ll find all the flash resorts however if you want a true island holiday on one of the postcard-worthy beaches you’ll need to travel out to one of the more remote islands.
+Denarau is located here and is where you’ll find all the flash resorts and luxurious villas however if you want a true island holiday on one of the postcard-worthy beaches you’ll need to travel out to one of the more remote islands.
 Perfect for a romantic getaway and this is where you’ll find the better beaches too.

 Due to these islands being more remote, it becomes a bit more expensive to travel to them and of course, it takes a bit more travel time so do keep that in mind while planning your escape.